El Hatillo Municipality: Art

 The Cultural and Social Center El Hatillo, El Hatillo Art Center, and El Hatillo Atheneum are the local centers of artistic activity.
 In 2006, Dave Samuels inaugurated the annual International Music Festival of El Hatillo at the El Hatillo Art Center; Samuels was followed by Simón Díaz, Steve Smith, Serenata Guayanesa, Mike Stern and other notable musicians.
 Since 1999, the El Hatillo Jazz Festival has attracted visitors to the municipality to hear national and foreign jazz artists.

 El Hatillo's art culture is rich with handcrafted products.
 Pottery is a common souvenir for tourists, and there are many artisans devoted to ceramics and pottery in the municipality.
 The Turgua Group is an artist collective of almost twenty potters and blacksmiths, founded in 1992 by Guillermo Cuellar, an internationally known potter.
 The group has two exhibitions a year, which have expanded from pottery exposition to jewelry, photography, woodwork, drawing and weaving.

 In May 2005, the local government collaborated with the Japanese Embassy to organise Japan Cultural Week, an exposition held in the Art Center featuring bonsai, origami, kimono, martial arts, anime and other manifestations of the Japanese culture.
 The event offered free workshops for learning these Japanese arts.
 Continuing cultural promotion in the municipality, the III Salón de Fotografía El Hatillo – a photography contest for children, amateur and professional photographers – was organised in October 2005.

 Cuisine

 The cuisine industry in El Hatillo has grown along with the commercial development of the municipality.
 A September 2006 article in Estampas – a weekly Venezuelan magazine – described the culinary arts of El Hatillo, noting that El Hatillo offers the usual Venezuelan table, as well as new gastronomic developments.
-The TV chef Yuraima Blanco opened the Culinary Art Gallery in El Hatillo, where diners can enjoy a variety of food.
 There are also typical cachapa restaurants and cafés, as well as other restaurants with a fusion of foreign and national food.
-According to Estampas, a well-known local restaurant called "Mauricio's" mixes Swiss and French food with Caribbean gastronomy.
 El Hatillo also offers many varieties of confectionery, such as churros, pastry and ice cream.
 There are a variety of other restaurants in El Hatillo, offering such diverse cuisine as German and Thai food.